-The City provides retirement benefits for all part-time, seasonal, and temporary employees through the Part-time Deferred Income Trust Plan (the "PDIT"), a single-employer defined benefit pension plan administered by the City of Arlington's Workforce Services Department.
+The City provides retirement benefits for all part-time, seasonal, and temporary employees through the Part-time Deferred Income Trust Plan (the "PDIT"), and a single-employer defined benefit pension plan administered by the City of Arlington's Human Resources Department.
 The PDIT was adopted by the City Council in accordance with the safe harbor rules of the Internal Revenue Service regulations.
 The PDIT does not issue separate stand-alone financial statements.

-As of July 1, 2013, the most recent actuarial valuation date, the plan was 117.4 percent funded.
-The actuarial accrued liability for benefits was \$2,085,050, and the actuarial value of assets was \$2,448,438, resulting in an excess funded actuarial accrued liability (EAAL) of \$363,388.
-The covered payroll (annual payroll of active employees covered by the plan) was \$2,791,558, and the ratio of the EAAL to the covered payroll was 13.0 percent.
+As of July 1, 2014, the most recent actuarial valuation date, the plan was 119.4 percent funded.
+The actuarial accrued liability for benefits was \$2,234,030, and the actuarial value of assets was \$2,668,525 resulting in an excess funded actuarial accrued liability (EAAL) of \$434,495.
+The covered payroll (annual payroll of active employees covered by the plan) was \$2,849,197, and the ratio of the EAAL to the covered payroll was 15.2 percent.

-The contribution rate for employees is 3 percent, and the City's actuarially determined matching percent is zero for fiscal year 2012, however a rate of .5 percent was chosen to provide a cushion for future adverse experience (particularly investment experience, which can be volatile).
-For fiscal year 2013, the contribution rate required is .5 percent.
-The City's required contribution rate was determined as part of the July 1, 2013, actuarial valuation (the most recent actuarial valuation) using the aggregate cost method, which does not identify or separately amortize unfunded actuarial liabilities.
+The contribution rate for employees is 3 percent, and the City's actuarially determined matching percent is 0.8 percent for fiscal year 2013.
+For fiscal year 2014, the contribution rate required is 0.6 percent.
+The City's required contribution rate was determined as part of the July 1, 2014, actuarial valuation (the most recent actuarial valuation) using the aggregate cost method, which does not identify or separately amortize unfunded actuarial liabilities.
 Under this method the City's contribution rate is equal to the level percentage of future pay that is equivalent to the present value of future benefits less the plan assets.

-The actuarial assumptions used in the July 1, 2013 actuarial valuation included were (a) 5.50 percent investment return, (b) no inflation rate adjustment, and (c) 3.50 percent salary increases.
+The actuarial assumptions used in the July 1, 2014 actuarial valuation included were (a) 5.50 percent investment return, (b) no inflation rate adjustment, and (c) 3.50 percent salary increases.
 The accrual basis of accounting is utilized by the PDIT fund.
 Plan member contributions are recognized in the period in which the contributions are due.
 Employer contributions are recognized when due and the employer has made a formal commitment to provide the contributions.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the plan.
 Administrative costs of the plan are financed through investment earnings.
 Cash and cash equivalents are stated at cost that approximates fair value.
 Investments are stated at the approximate value of the financial asset based on either the month end price, the last available price, or the last available activity.
 Because the assets of the plan exceed the actuarial liability, amortization of the unfunded liability is discontinued and the contribution required for the plan was developed under the aggregate cost method.
 This method does not identify or separately amortize unfunded actuarial accrued liabilities; the information presented is intended to serve as a surrogate for the funded status and funding progress of the plan.